haplo-org/haplo-repository/hres_repo_jisc_pub_router/readme.txt

 h3.
 Configuration

-All that needs to be configured in the client system is to set config data:
+All that needs to be configured in the client system is to add a Username/Password keychain entry with the same name as the config data below.

-@"hres_repo_jisc_pub_router:end_point": "https://pubrouter.jisc.ac.uk/api/v3/routed/<client_account_id>"@
+h3(config). "hres_repo_jisc_pub_router:credential_name"

+h4.
+Default value: Publications Router

+The @Name@ of the keychain entry containing the publications router account information for the client.

+h4.
+Adding the keychain entry

-where @client_account_id@ is the "Account ID" for the repository.
-This will have been supplied to the client when they signed up for Publicatios Router with Jisc.
+The keychain entry must be added as a Username/Password combo where @Username@ is the client's @client id@ for Publications Router and @Password@ is their API key.
+This will have been supplied to the client when they signed up for Publications Router with Jisc.

-They will also have been supplied with an API key.
-This is not needed for the configuration of the integration, as it gives access to additional endpoints not required for our purposes.

 h3.
 Admin